miyagawa/cpanminus/README.md

 CPAN shell gets OOM on Slicehost/linode's most affordable plan with only 256MB RAM.

-Yes, I know CPAN::SQLite can fix it but it just feels like yak shaving to install them by hand and then configure CPAN.
+Yes, I know CPAN::SQLite can fix it but installing it and its 14 non-core dependencies without CPAN shell (because CPAN shell doesn't work) feels like yak shaving.

 So, imagine you don't have CPAN or CPANPLUS.
 What you're going to do is to search the module on the CPAN search site, download a tarball,